Latent space models for grouped multiplex networks

-Here we propose a new latent space model for GROUPed MULTIplex NEtworks with Shared Structure (GroupMultiNeSS).
-We start by fixing the notation.
-Consider $M$ undirected networks on a shared set of $n$ nodes and assume that the networks are separated into $K$ groups of sizes $m_k, k =1, \ldots, K$ so that $M = \sum_{k=1}^K m_k$.
-Each of these networks is encoded via a symmetric and possibly weighted adjacency matrix
+We start by fixing notation.
+The observed data are $M$ undirected networks on a shared set of $n$ nodes, separated into $K$ groups of sizes $m_k$, $k =1, \ldots, K,$ so that $M = \sum_{k=1}^K m_k$.
+Each network is represented by a symmetric and possibly weighted adjacency matrix